facebookresearch/fairo/docs/source/index.rst

 Tasks
 -----

-The `Task <https://github.com/fairinternal/minecraft/blob/master/base_agent/task.py>`__ objects abstract away the difficulties of actually carrying out the tasks, and allow a uniform interface to the controller and memory across different platforms.
+The `Task <https://github.com/facebookresearch/fairo/blob/main/droidlet/interpreter/task.py>`__ objects abstract away the difficulties of actually carrying out the tasks, and allow a uniform interface to the controller and memory across different platforms.

 Task objects define a .step() method; on each iteration through the main agent loop, the Task is stepped, and the Task Stack steps its highest priority Task.
 The Task objects themselves are *not* generic across agents; and can be heuristic or learned.
-In the current droidlet agent controller, they are registered `here <https://github.com/fairinternal/minecraft/blob/master/base_agent/dialogue_objects/interpreter.py#L76>`__\ , for example `here <https://github.com/fairinternal/minecraft/blob/master/craftassist/agent/dialogue_objects/mc_interpreter.py#L78>`__ and `here <https://github.com/fairinternal/minecraft/blob/master/locobot/agent/dialogue_objects/loco_interpreter.py#L64>`__
+In the current droidlet agent controller, they are registered `here <https://github.com/facebookresearch/fairo/blob/main/droidlet/interpreter/interpreter.py#L83>`__\ , for example `here <https://github.com/facebookresearch/fairo/blob/main/droidlet/interpreter/craftassist/mc_interpreter.py#L88>`__ and `here <https://github.com/facebookresearch/fairo/blob/main/droidlet/interpreter/robot/loco_interpreter.py#L71>`__

-The `Task Stack <https://github.com/fairinternal/minecraft/blob/master/base_agent/sql_memory.py#L555>`__ is maintained by the Memory system, and provides methods for examining and manipulating Task Objects
+The `Task Container <https://github.com/facebookresearch/fairo/blob/main/droidlet/interpreter/task.py#L219>`__ is maintained by the Memory system, and provides methods for examining and manipulating Task Objects

 Perception
 ----------

 Perceptual modules process information about the agent's environment and write to memory.
 Each perceptual module should have a .perceive() method, which is called
-`here <https://github.com/fairinternal/minecraft/blob/master/base_agent/loco_mc_agent.py#L180>`__\ , during the main agent loop.
+`here <https://github.com/facebookresearch/fairo/blob/main/agents/loco_mc_agent.py#L281>`__\ , during the main agent loop.